candide-guevara/candide-guevara.github.io/_posts/funny/2016-03-30-skiing-in-switzerland.md

 ## The Snow

 Let's start with the most important criteria, **the snow**.
-Apart from [Saas-Fee][1] with many slopes in the shade, snow melts away pretty fast on hot weeks.
+Apart from [Saas-Fee][1] with many slopes in the shade, snow melts away pretty fast on hot weeks (damn you global warming!).
 Nothing new compared to the rest of Europe.
 The problem in Switzerland is the artifical snow facilities.
 Even big resorts like [Arosa Lenzerheide][2] have not invested enough.
 The majority uses mobile snow canons that are parked away most of the time.
 So the slopes that see a lot of trafic at the bottom of the station get rocky pretty quickly.
+Worst I have seen is in [St Moritz][14] where in the Corviglia sector there was not a single canon, I hope they were just accumulating dust in some parking ...

 As a side note, I must say that [Davos-Klosters][13] is a fine exception to the cheap-snow-canon rule.

 The rides lack diversity, in many places there is no ungroomed or mogul slopes, no jump or trick parks.
-I cannot comment on off-piste because I do not know the resorts well-enough to know the good trails.
+Off-piste (for my humble level) is pretty decent though.

 ### Weather

 Nothing special to say here, except this little anecdote.
-When I visited [Saas-Fee][1], they closed 100% of the station for a whole day.
+When I visited [Saas-Fee][1], they closed almost 100% of the station for a whole day.
 The reason ?
 There was **too much powder** (it had being snowing all day).
 Silly me, I always thought the problem was to have few snow ...
 Even in smaller villages like [Isola 2000][12], they will open at least a part of the trails while they are working on the rest, making sure it is safe.
 By the way, did I mention that Saas-Fee has a **no-reimburse policy** because of the weather ?

+Update: same thing happened at [Davos-Klosters][13], almost full closure during heavy snow.
+What is striking is that most slopes on the low part of the station ran through a forest.
+I am not an expert, but that should not present any avalanche risk.
+I guess the closure was mostly due to economical reasons (did I mention tey offered a 20% discount for a 10% open station ?)...

 ### Total slope distance and vertical drop